 There is also the important fact that the locusts are edible.
 After a hard winter, the Mormon settlers were hungry.
 Food arrived--and lots of it--but the settlers did everything they could to bury, drown, and burn the insects.
 By contrast, the local Utes, Shoshones, and Goshutes took advantage, storing the protein-rich crickets for winter.
 However unpleasant the locusts appeared to the Mormons, the prospect of subsisting from the land like the Natives added to their distaste.
 Decades later, the apostle Erastus Snow would say of the locusts, "The savages had learned in their destitution to profit by these visitations...
 Had it not been for the providential appearance of the gulls, we would have been brought to the same necessity--to gather up the crickets and salt and dry them to subsist on."

 From these meager and uncertain beginnings, Utah's settlers would go on to develop enough agricultural production to sustain a large increase in population.
 They did not have to subsist on crickets.
 However, the abundance and diversity of wild game and edible plants, which had been cultivated and managed by Indigenous people, diminished significantly.
 Ungulate populations faced pressure from settler hunts as well as settler livestock.
-Mormons' cattle and sheep grazed on seed grasses and other edible plants.
+Mormons' cattle and sheep grazed on seed grasses and other edible plants, contributing to the dire circumstances that local Shoshones, Goshutes, and Utes faced.
 Ute leader Ouray recounted, "Long time ago, Utes always had plenty.
 On the prairie, antelope and buffalo, so many Ooray can't count.
 In the mountains, deer and bear, everywhere.
 In the streams, trout, duck, beaver, everything...
 White man came, and now Utes go hungry a heap.
 Game much go every year--hard to shoot now."

 Mormon settlers, following the colonization of Utah Valley and the Timpanogos War of 1850, also virtually destroyed the most productive fishery in the Intermountain West, at the mouth of the Provo River.
 In 1855, settlers faced another lean year, as another significant reemergence of locusts once again ate their crops.
 Mormon leaders again compared the insects to devils, though they reasoned this time that the locusts were like a biblical plague, sent to punish the church members for their sins.
 With much of their crops gone, the Mormons depended in large part upon the lake's native trouts.
 To spawn, trout swam upstream from Utah Lake into the Provo River, where they could easily be caught.
 Settlers pulled bushels of fish out of the shallows with little effort.
 But this unrestrained harvest of fish meant that the next generation of trout would be much smaller.
 The Timpanogos had once hosted bands from hundreds of miles around the region for a springtime fish harvest, but their home had now been colonized and the fish destroyed.
 The federal Indian agent had already noted, years prior when Fort Utah had been established, that the settlement "has not only greatly diminished their formerly very great resource of obtaining fish out of Utah Lake and its source... but has already driven away all the game."
 By the 1860s, the territorial government began trying to put regulations in place to protect the fish.
 By the 20th century, nearly all of Utah's native fish species had gone extinct.